 The carrying value of our consolidated financial liabilities approximates fair value.
 We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility and our Notes.
 We elected to use the fair value option for the Credit Facility and our Notes to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
-ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value.
-ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statements of Assets and Liabilities and changes in fair value of the Credit Facility and our Notes are reported in our Consolidated Statements of Operations.
+ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities on the face of the Consolidated Statements of Assets and Liabilities and changes in fair value of the Credit Facility and our Notes are reported in our Consolidated Statements of Operations.
 We elected not to apply ASC 825-10 to any other financial assets or liabilities, including the SBA debentures.
-For the three months ended December 31, 2016 and 2015, our Credit Facility and our Notes had a net change in unrealized depreciation of \$5.8 million, respectively.
-As of December 31, 2016 and September 30, 2016, net unrealized depreciation on our Credit Facility and our Notes totaled \$11.1 million and \$5.2 million, respectively.
-We use a nationally recognized independent valuation service to fair value of our Credit Facility and our 2019 Notes in a manner consistent with the valuation process that the board of directors uses to value investments.
+For the three months ended December 31, 2016 and 2015, our Credit Facility and our Notes totaled \$11.1 million and \$5.2 million, respectively.
+We use a nationally recognized independent valuation service to fair value of our Credit Facility and our 2019 Notes in a maner consistent with the valuation process that the board of directors uses to value investments.
 Our 2025 Notes trade on the NYSE under the ticker "PNTA" and we use the closing price on the exchange to determine their fair value.